axllent/goiplookup/README.md

 ## Features

-- Drop-in replacement for the now defunt `geoiplookup` utility, simply rename it
+- Drop-in replacement for the now defunct `geoiplookup` utility, simply rename it
 - Works with the current MaxMind database format (mmdd)
 - IPv4, IPv6 and fully qualified domain name (FQDN) support
 - Options to return just the country iso (`NZ`) or country name (`New Zealand`), rather than the full `GeoIP Country Edition: NZ, New Zealand`